nmfisher/thermion/thermion_dart/README.md

 var entity = await _filamentController.loadGlb("file:///tmp/bob.glb");
 ```

-The return type `FilamentEntity` is simply an integer handle that be used to manipulate the entity in the scene.
+The return type `ThermionEntity` is simply an integer handle that be used to manipulate the entity in the scene.
 For example, to remove the asset:
 ```
 await _filamentController.removeEntity(entity);
 entity = null;
 ```
-> Removing an entity from the scene will invalidate the corresponding `FilamentEntity` handle, so ensure you don't retain any references to it after calling `removeEntity` or `clearEntities`.
-Removing one `FilamentEntity` does not invalidate/change any other `FilamentEntity` handles; you can continue to safely manipulate these via the `FilamentController`.
+> Removing an entity from the scene will invalidate the corresponding `ThermionEntity` handle, so ensure you don't retain any references to it after calling `removeEntity` or `clearEntities`.
+Removing one `ThermionEntity` does not invalidate/change any other `ThermionEntity` handles; you can continue to safely manipulate these via the `FilamentController`.

 ### Lighting